BOX (NYSE:BOX) Issues FY 2023 Earnings Guidance

-BOX (NYSE:BOX – Get Rating) last posted its quarterly earnings data on Wednesday, May 25th.
-The software maker reported $0.23 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.02).
-The company had revenue of $238.40 million during the quarter, compared to analyst estimates of $234.48 million.
-The business’s quarterly revenue was up 17.8% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($0.07) EPS.
-As a group, research analysts forecast that BOX will post -0.13 EPS for the current fiscal year.
+BOX (NYSE:BOX – Get Rating) last issued its quarterly earnings data on Wednesday, May 25th.
+The software maker reported $0.23 EPS for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.02).
+The company had revenue of $238.40 million during the quarter, compared to analysts’ expectations of $234.48 million.
+BOX’s revenue was up 17.8% compared to the same quarter last year.
+During the same period in the prior year, the firm posted ($0.07) EPS.
+On average, sell-side analysts expect that BOX will post -0.13 earnings per share for the current year.

-In related news, VP Eli Berkovitch sold 8,000 shares of BOX stock in a transaction that occurred on Monday, March 28th.
+In other news, VP Eli Berkovitch sold 8,000 shares of the company’s stock in a transaction on Monday, March 28th.
 The stock was sold at an average price of $28.36, for a total transaction of $226,880.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CFO Dylan C. Smith sold 15,000 shares of BOX stock in a transaction on Tuesday, May 10th.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Dylan C. Smith sold 15,000 shares of the company’s stock in a transaction on Tuesday, May 10th.
 The shares were sold at an average price of $29.05, for a total value of $435,750.00.
-Following the completion of the transaction, the chief financial officer now directly owns 1,462,315 shares of the company’s stock, valued at $42,480,250.75.
+Following the sale, the chief financial officer now directly owns 1,462,315 shares of the company’s stock, valued at $42,480,250.75.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 38,000 shares of company stock valued at $1,091,930.
-5.20% of the stock is currently owned by insiders.
+In the last 90 days, insiders sold 53,000 shares of company stock valued at $1,476,680.
+Insiders own 5.20% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-BlackRock Inc. raised its holdings in BOX by 0.3% in the 4th quarter.
-BlackRock Inc. now owns 12,972,191 shares of the software maker’s stock valued at $339,741,000 after acquiring an additional 44,354 shares in the last quarter.
-Morgan Stanley increased its stake in shares of BOX by 23.6% in the 2nd quarter.
-Morgan Stanley now owns 2,615,252 shares of the software maker’s stock valued at $66,819,000 after purchasing an additional 500,169 shares during the last quarter.
-Allianz Asset Management GmbH increased its stake in shares of BOX by 21.6% in the 4th quarter.
-Allianz Asset Management GmbH now owns 2,088,072 shares of the software maker’s stock valued at $54,686,000 after purchasing an additional 370,288 shares during the last quarter.
-Wells Fargo & Company MN increased its stake in shares of BOX by 10.9% in the 4th quarter.
-Wells Fargo & Company MN now owns 1,136,174 shares of the software maker’s stock valued at $29,757,000 after purchasing an additional 111,645 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP increased its stake in shares of BOX by 18.6% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,091,273 shares of the software maker’s stock valued at $31,713,000 after purchasing an additional 170,949 shares during the last quarter.
-87.42% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Millennium Management LLC raised its position in BOX by 108.1% during the third quarter.
+Millennium Management LLC now owns 44,336 shares of the software maker’s stock valued at $1,049,000 after buying an additional 594,526 shares during the period.
+PDT Partners LLC increased its position in BOX by 72.1% in the 1st quarter.
+PDT Partners LLC now owns 35,921 shares of the software maker’s stock worth $1,044,000 after purchasing an additional 15,046 shares during the last quarter.
+Natixis Advisors L.P. increased its position in BOX by 54.5% in the 1st quarter.
+Natixis Advisors L.P. now owns 22,540 shares of the software maker’s stock worth $655,000 after purchasing an additional 7,953 shares during the last quarter.
+Royal Bank of Canada increased its position in BOX by 1.6% in the 3rd quarter.
+Royal Bank of Canada now owns 27,357 shares of the software maker’s stock worth $648,000 after purchasing an additional 443 shares during the last quarter.
+Finally, LPL Financial LLC increased its position in BOX by 16.2% in the 3rd quarter.
+LPL Financial LLC now owns 27,080 shares of the software maker’s stock worth $641,000 after purchasing an additional 3,778 shares during the last quarter.
+87.42% of the stock is owned by institutional investors and hedge funds.

 About BOX (Get Rating)